rantahar/Lattice-Field-Theory/source/index.rst

 Learning Objectives
 ==================

-The course has two main objectives: to learn enough about lattice methods to put the into practical use and to become familiar with common methods used in studies of Standard Model physics.
+The course has two main objectives: to learn enough about lattice methods to put them into practical use and to become familiar with common methods used in studies of Standard Model physics.

-After succesfully completing the course, the student
+After successfully completing the course, the student

--   can implement a Montecarlo simulation of a quantum field theory in discrete space
+-   can implement a Monte Carlo simulation of a quantum field theory in discrete space

 -   can analyse the output of the calculation and describe it's